Best HVAC Software for Small Business in 2026 (Under $150/Month)

 Free trial: Demo only

-FieldEdge is built specifically for HVAC, plumbing, and electrical — unlike Jobber and Housecall Pro, which are generic field service platforms.
-This means deeper equipment tracking, service history, and flat-rate pricing book integrations.
+FieldEdge is built specifically for HVAC, plumbing, and electrical.
+Unlike Jobber and Housecall Pro, it offers deeper equipment tracking, service history, and flat-rate pricing book connections.

 HVAC-specific features:

-– Flat-rate pricing book integration (Profit Rhino, Service Nation)
+– Flat-rate pricing book connection (Profit Rhino, Service Nation)

 – Equipment installation dates and warranty tracking